jeshraghian/snntorch/docs/tutorials/tutorial_5.rst

     data = data.to(device)
     targets = targets.to(device)

-Flatten your input data to a vector of size :math:`784` and pass it into the network.
+Flatten the input data to a vector of size :math:`784` and pass it into the network.

 ::